Black tie optional: The best tuxedos for women

 All products are chosen independently by our editors.
 Luxury London may earn commission on items purchased.

-More formal than your run-of-the-mill two-piece suit, and commonly worn for black-tie galas, parties, balls and events after 6pm, “a tuxedo is most often distinguished by beautiful satin faced lapels, jets and satin-covered buttons of the jacket, usually with a satin side stripe down the trouser,” says Daisy Knatchbull, founder of Savile Row tailor The Deck, which specialises in bespoke suits for women.
+More formal than your run-of-the-mill two-piece suit, and commonly worn for black-tie galas, parties, balls and events after 6pm, “a tuxedo is most often distinguished by beautiful satin faced lapels, jets and satin-covered buttons of the jacket, usually with a satin side stripe down the trouser,” says Daisy Knatchbull, founder of Savile Row tailor Knatchbull (formerly The Deck), which specialises in bespoke suits for women.
 “They are most often seen as a single-breasted jacket with a peak lapel and one button fastening.”

 “The main fabric is usually a barathea weave made from wool, sometimes mohair,” adds Kimberley Lawton, founder of Lawton Ltd, another female-focused tailor.
 “A tuxedo can be single- or double-breasted, commonly black or midnight blue.
 It’s typically paired with a white dress shirt, worn with cufflinks and shirt studs instead of buttons, and a matching bow tie.”